 Put all that together and you’ll be staring, glassy eyed, wowed, and very contently, at a mostly empty bowl if you’re me.
 Or you might be like the guy who sat next to us taking advantage of the kaedama offering – Additional helpings of noodles, which he did for a grand total of five servings – And He was a skinny little guy, too – Some guys get all the luck.

 Let’s just address the elephant in the room, right off the bat – Beans are not exactly what one would call sexy food, right?
 Well, were we talking about the decidedly pedestrian offerings we’re all too used to seeing out there, I’d agree.
-Yet, when you consider what a little outfit based in California has been quietly doing for beans lately, the answer is a resounding, wrong – Because Rancho Gordo is making beans sexy again.
+Yet, when you consider what a little outfit based in California has been quietly doing for beans lately, the answer is a resounding, yes, they are – Because Rancho Gordo is making beans very sexy indeed.

 Back about a decade or so, I discovered Rancho Gordo and some truly amazing beans.
 No, seriously – Truly amazing beans.
 We’re talking the kind of beans that you try a couple of after they’re just done cooking, and then you raise an eyebrow, and then you try more, all the while thinking, ‘damn!
 Those are outstanding!’ – Beans that good.
 Then I kinda forgot about them, for who knows what reason, until just recently, when we were reunited.
 In the meantime, Steve Sando and the Rancho crew had gone from harvesting a few thousand pounds a year to hundreds of thousands of pounds, and many, many more varieties.
 What John Bunker has done for apples in Maine, Sando is doing for beans.
 NOTE: When I asked Steve what their current production was, he wrote, “A lot!We’re in the middle of planning and we’re not sure where we’ll land.”